Peering Through Preferences: Unraveling Feedback Acquisition for Aligning Large Language Models: Alignment and Evaluation

 \subsection{Setup}

-\paragraph{Reward Modeling.} We choose low-rank adaptation \cite{hu2021lora} (LoRA) of Alpaca-7B as the reward model.\footnote{\url{https://github.com/tloen/alpaca-lora}} We use the objective function defined in Eq. \ref{eq:relative_rm} to train the reward model on the rankings feedback data.
-Similar to \cite{ouyang2022training}, a single batch only contains all the pairs of candidate responses for a particular instruction.
-Further, $70\%$ of the feedback data is used for training and the rest is for validation.
-We provide more details on the training settings in Appendix \S \ref{sec:training_settings}.
-We train the reward models on the rankings and ratings feedback for 5 epochs with early stopping where the validation loss is the criteria.
-We train each reward model for three random seeds.

-\paragraph{Evaluation.} Post-training, we evaluate the models on $553$ unseen instructions, which includes $188$ instructions from the Open Assistant (OASST) evaluation, $129$ from the helpful evaluation released by Anthropic \cite{bai2022training}, $80$ from Vicuna evaluation \cite{chiang2023vicuna}, and $156$ from Koala evaluation \cite{koala_blogpost_2023}.
-We employ a Best-of-n ($n = 64$) policy to evaluate the effect of various feedback data on model alignment.
-For this, we first generate $n$ candidate responses of length $200$ from the SFT model (Alpaca-7B) with the unseen instructions.
+First, we train reward models on feedback data acquired under the ratings and rankings protocol.
+Then, we employ a Best-of-n ($n = 64$) policy to evaluate the effect of various feedback data on model alignment.
+Here, we vary the choice of the feedback protocols as ratings and rankings during evaluation and the choice of the annotators as humans and ChatGPT-3.5-Turbo.
+Specifically, we choose low-rank adaptation \cite{hu2021lora} (LoRA) of Alpaca-7B as the reward model.\footnote{\url{https://github.com/tloen/alpaca-lora}}.
+Post-training, we evaluate the models on $553$ unseen instructions, which includes $188$ instructions from the Open Assistant (OASST), $129$ from the helpful evaluation released by Anthropic \cite{bai2022training}, $80$ from Vicuna \cite{chiang2023vicuna}, and $156$ from Koala \cite{koala_blogpost_2023}.
+Within Best-of-n, we first generate $n$ candidate responses of length $200$ from the base LLM (Alpaca-7B) with the unseen instructions.
 Subsequently, the output of Best-of-n would be the one that achieves the maximum score with the trained reward model.
-Finally, we compute the win-rate of the SFT model and the Best-of-n policies against DaVinci-003 (reference model) on these unseen instructions.
+Finally, we compute the win-rate of the base LLM and the Best-of-n policies against DaVinci-003 (reference model) on these unseen instructions.
 Here, we use the DaVinci-003 responses collected in AlpacaEval \cite{alpaca_eval}.
-Here, we vary the choice of the feedback protocols as ratings and rankings during evaluation and the choice of the annotators as humans and ChatGPT-3.5-Turbo.
-Each pairwise comparison or response rating is performed by a crowd-worker, where we paid $\$18$ per hour for the annotations.
-We spent $\$1000$ on collecting evaluation annotations from humans.
+Post-alignment, we evaluate the Best-of-n policies (ratings, rankings) against a reference model on a set of unseen user instructions $\mathcal{U}$.
+We provide more details on the training setup in \S \ref{section:setup}.